By Leslie Ann Daniels, Oak Meadow teacher

 What Should I Do If My Child Shows Perfectionist Tendencies?

 Give Your Child Recognition & Appreciation

 Most children go through perfectionist phases, so it is important that we, as home teachers and parents, do not overreact to the minor cycles of perfectionism.
-Oak Meadow cofounder, Lawrence Williams, believes that what often remedies these phases is to give our children “extra doses of recognition and appreciation for the work that they do.”
-He also feels that this pattern of interaction is an extremely important part of our children’s development.
+Oak Meadow cofounder, Lawrence Williams, believed that what often remedies these phases is to give our children “extra doses of recognition and appreciation for the work that they do.”
+He also felt that this pattern of interaction is an extremely important part of our children’s development.

 When my children would show tendencies towards perfectionism, I not only looked at their individual needs and developmental cycles, but I also observed my own cyclic process.
 Did I find myself criticizing my own imperfections?
 Perhaps I said or did something that made me feel inadequate, or perhaps I felt guilty for being an imperfect mother or home teacher.